Ansariya ambush: The ambush

-About a month after the Kfour attack the Hizbullah Islamic Resistance received indications that Israel was planning a similar attack around Ansariya, a Lebanese coastal village located between Tyre and Sidon.
+About a month after the Kfour attack the Islamic Resistance received indications that Israel was planning a similar attack around Ansariya, a Lebanese coastal village located between Tyre and Sidon.
 It was therefore decided to attempt to ambush the Israeli force that was going to plant the explosive device.

-The operation was meticulously planned by Islamic Resistance commander Mustafa Badreddine, who would later replace Imad Mughniyah as top military commander of the Islamic Resistance.
+The operation was planned by Hezbollah commander Mustafa Badreddine, who would later replace Imad Mughniyah as top military commander of the Islamic Resistance.

 The precise target of the Israeli operation was never clarified.
-Ronen Bergman claims that the target was Haldoun Haidar, a local Hizbullah commander, who was described by responsible officers at the IDF Northern Command as "minor and insignificant".
+Ronen Bergman claims that the target was Haldoun Haidar, a local Hezbollah commander, who was described by responsible officers at the IDF Northern Command as "minor and insignificant".

-The Islamic Resistance, however, understood both where the Israelis would land and the approximate route they would then take.
+The Hezbollah, however, understood both where the Israelis would land and the approximate route they would then take.
 The Israelis would arrive from the sea and walk a few kilometres through citrus plantations towards the target.
-The Islamic Resistance decided to plant explosives on the likely route, to hit the Israelis before they could reach their target.
+The Hezbollah decided to plant explosives on the likely route, to hit the Israelis before they could reach their target.
 They had, however, no indication of when Israel would strike, which was a problem because during the daytime the citrus groves were tended to by the local farmers.
 This meant that the area could not be mined during hours of daylight for fear of harming the farmers.
 The explosives therefore had to be placed each evening after sunset and removed each morning before daybreak.

-Another problem was that the area around Ansariya was a weak spot for Hizbullah and dominated by AMAL, a rival, but by then allied, Shiite movement.
+Another problem was that the area around Ansariya was a weak spot for Hezbollah and dominated by AMAL, a rival, but by then allied, Shiite movement.
 It was therefore deemed necessary to contact the local AMAL leadership and warn them about the impending operation.
 AMAL accepted and even offered to provide a back-up unit for the operation.

-The Islamic Resistance ambush unit consisted of 20 fighters from the local militia, led by the local commander Abu Shamran.
+The Hezbollah ambush unit consisted of 20 fighters from the local militia, led by the local commander Abu Shamran.
 According to later Israeli sources, several similar ambushes were organized at different locations.